 Quarterly (Every 3-4 Months)

 9. Drain & Refill your hot tub.
-To learn how and why this step is so important, click here.

 10. Replace your filter and ClearRay Bulb.
 While ClearRay bulbs are specific to Jacuzzi hot tubs, filters are universal.
 Eventually, rinsing and chemically cleaning your filter won’t quite cut it.
 At that point, it is time to replace your filter.
 Following this yearly step will help ensure that you don’t miss a crucial step in your daily maintenance.